 In 2016, we worked with Santino and the community to organise the first teacher-training in the area for 10 teachers from Wedweil School and 15 teachers from surrounding schools.
 We also supported the building of the first toilets for the school, including a separate female toilet which is a big factor in family’s deciding to send their girls to school.

 Already school numbers have increased from 400 to 500 children.
 Young people who dropped out of school at the height of the conflict are now returning to finish their schooling.

-With the looming famine in South Sudan, the community has also prioritised a food garden at the school.
+With the looming famine in South Sudan, the community has also prioritised fencing in the school and creating a food garden.
 This will mean there will be clean water at the school for the first time, as well as food to feed to students and teachers who arrive at school hungry.